Team

 Jen Cope, VP of Finance and Senior Advisor to the CEO

 Jen Cope has worked in nonprofit finance and administration for over twenty years.
-Her expertise is focused on developing younger organizations with infrastructure buildout, strategic direction, and operational efficiencies.
+Her expertise focuses on developing younger organizations through infrastructure buildout, strategic direction, and operational efficiencies.
 A native New Yorker, Jen started her career at Ernst & Young and Morgan Stanley in New York City.
-After moving to Colorado in 1994, she settled in Boulder and decided to devote her career to nonprofits and mission based organizations, spending several years working in the Olympic Movement with both USA Rugby and the U.S. Center for SafeSport.
-Jen earned her B.S. in Accounting from Lehigh University and enjoys visiting her children in Seattle, Chicago and Leadville, as well as hiking and skiing with her dog and husband.
+After moving to Colorado in 1994, she settled in Boulder and decided to devote her career to nonprofits and mission-based organizations, spending several years working in the Olympic Movement with both USA Rugby and the U.S. Center for SafeSport.
+Jen earned her BS in Accounting from Lehigh University and enjoys visiting her children in Seattle, Chicago, and Leadville, as well as hiking and skiing with her dog and husband.

 Lehmann Headshot B&W (2).jpg